F1PART 21CHILDREN AND PROTECTED PARTIES

 can fairly and competently conduct proceedings on behalf of the child or protected party;

-F47have no interest adverse to that of the child or protected party; and
+F20have no interest adverse to that of the child or protected party; and

 where the child or protected party is a claimant, undertake to pay any costs that the claimant is ordered to pay, subject to any right to be repaid from the assets of the child or protected party.

-How a person becomes a litigation friend without a court order21.5
+How a person becomes a litigation friend without a court order21.5.

 If the court has not appointed a litigation friend, a person who wishes to act as a litigation friend must follow the procedure set out in this rule.

-A deputy appointed by the Court of Protection under the 2005 Act with power to conduct proceedings on the protected party’s behalf must file an official copy(GL) of the order of the Court of Protection which confers F72their power to act either—
+A deputy appointed by the Court of Protection under the 2005 Act with power to conduct proceedings on the protected party’s behalf must file an official copy(GL) of the order of the Court of Protection which confers F22their power to act either—

 where the person is to act as a litigation friend for a claimant, at the time when the claim is made; or